BuddyForms/BuddyForms/readme.txt

 ---

-#### Of course, you can do simple forms, too like
+## Other more basic use Cases with our Form Builder
+Most of the time you just want a simple form to collect leads or other data.
+This is also really simple with BuddyForms.
+You can create:
-* Contact Forms – Collect leads and customer support data
+1. Contact Forms – Collect leads and customer support data
-* Registration Forms – Sign-up users to your webpage
+1. Registration Forms – Sign-up users to your webpage
-* Login Forms – Grant users access to restricted content
+1. Login Forms – Grant users access to restricted content

 ---

-#### Contact Forms
+### 1. Contact Forms
 * Create Custom Contact Forms for your Brand and Business in Minutes
 * Prevent users from submitting false data by setting custom validation rules on your forms

 ---

-#### Registration Forms
+### 2. Registration Forms
 * Overwrite the WordPress Registration Form.
 * Redirect to a Custom Registration Page
 * Redirect your users to a custom location page or form if they click the activation link.